YLu-1258/YLu-Blog/_pages/03_notes.md

 ls -al      # lists directory with hidden files in long format
 ```

-By using bash we can easily create scripts that automate terminal operations for us
+By using bash we can easily create scripts that automate terminal operations for us.

 ### The Cloud
 The cloud contains all git repositories.
 Individual computers can clone repositories from the cloud and down to our own SSD.
 This creates a *link* between our local repository and the remote repository.